alloyzeus/az-wall/concepts/entity.md

 APIs which were designed to be used horizontally, they will be accessed by the same service in different instances.
-This is for horizontal scaling purposes, for example a concensus system and determining that another user is online by checking if they are connected to any node.
+This is for horizontal scaling purposes.
+An example of horizontal API is an interface to determine whether another user is online by checking if that user is connected to any node.